rcos/CSCI-4470-OpenSource/Modules/10.Databases/Lab-Databases.md

 I expect similar minor issues are in most of the install instructions.

-Whichever, way you choose to install couchdb, I recommend you do it stand-alone for simplicity and enable replication.
+Whichever, way you choose to install couchdb, I recommend you do it stand-alone for simplicity and that you enable replication.
 Make sure you complete the [setup](https://docs.couchdb.org/en/stable/setup/index.html#setup) and if you don't give an administrator name, it is probably *admin*.

 Once you are running, open a browser and go to ```http://localhost:5984```